ibm-cloud-docs/vpc/bs_snapshots_about.md

 ## IAM roles for creating, managing, and restoring from single and consistency group snapshots
 {: #snapshots-vpc-iam}

 Snapshots require IAM permissions for role-based access control.
-You need the right platform role to create and manager with snapshots in your own account, and the correct service roles to use a snapshot for restore data from another account.
+You need the right platform role to create and manager with snapshots in your own account, and the correct service roles to use a snapshot for restoring data from another account.

 When you share a snapshot with another account, you must assign the *Snapshot Remote Account Restorer* role to the other account's user to allow them access to the snapshot.
 They must also have the *Restore Volume From Remote Account Snapshot* role in their account to create a volume with the CRN of the remote snapshot in the console.{: ui}